.png)

 I shook my head, a visceral response overcoming me.
 This was sacred territory, a piece of me he wasn’t getting.
 But I was frozen yet again.
 Like Ariel, whose voice had been taken away.
 That’s how I felt with him.

 He looked at me, determined to change my mind.
 Or to conveniently interpret my response as a lack of self-confidence.
 “Don’t worry, Babe, it will be amazing.
 We’ll make sure of it.
-I’ll change my section to the type of woman I could love.
+I’ll change my section to ‘the only woman I could love’.
 It will be such a beautiful ballad for the summer.
 The label will eat it up.”
 He pulled me onto the sofa beside him, crinkling my papers.
 As if the thought of him changing the words to my song was supposed to be this huge romantic gesture from him.
 As if a musician like him admitting his feelings in front of the world was the ultimate gift for a woman like me.

 And I continued to stay frozen as he kissed me to celebrate, pushing me further into the sofa and his victory.
 As his body and a crushing anxiety weighed on top of me, I could only wonder . . .
 What had I just done?